peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 ---
 ## Dutch and German

 Dutch and German share a common root, but it's surprisingly hard to find simple lists of words that are (nearly) identical.
 This is an attempt at listing some of the more simple ones.

 ## Identical Words

 German words that are spelled identical to the Dutch one, and also have the same meaning (ignoring the articles).
-Use singular for nouns, and infinitive for verbs.
+Use singular (masculine) for nouns, and infinitive for verbs.

 - Allergie, die
 - ambivalent